 It requires you to slow down and be more thoughtful about your speech until you get the hang of it.
 And then you can start speeding up again.

-Phrasing is connected to sentence stress.
+Thought groups are connected to sentence stress.
 Within each thought group, one word receives the most stress.

 That’s how we signal which words are most important to hear in each chunk.